 The National Privacy Commission regulates data privacy in the Philippines.
 The Data Privacy Act of 2012 protects individual personal information, regulates the processing of personal data, and ensures the Philippines complies with international standards on data protection.
-Companies should adopt measures to implement the various provisions of the law.
+Companies should adopt measures to implement the various provisions of the law, including the appointment of a data protection officer.